Your dive business buddy!

 DAN USA's extensive review of your heart health vs. scuba diving.

-The calf raises exercise.
+The calf raises exercise (YouTube).

 Dr. Laura Walton's free online mini-course on panic and scuba diving.